Let us help you customize your experience.

 Tell us a little about yourself so we can share more relevant content and resources.

-Music therapy at ACH is offered to specific inpatient units throughout the main hospital.
+Music therapy at Arkansas Children's is offered to specific inpatient units throughout the Little Rock hospital.
 Our music therapist is certified through the Certification Board for Music Therapists and works with patients and families to meet treatment goals.
-A music therapist works to help patients cope with different emotions that are associated with an illness and extended hospital stay.
+A music therapist works to help patients cope with different emotions associated with illness and extended hospital stays.
 No previous musical training is needed to participate in music therapy.
 A music therapist will design a treatment plan based on your child's needs.
-During a session, a child may be encouraged to play instruments, sing, listen and discuss lyrics to songs, or write and record music.
+During a session, a child may be encouraged to play instruments, sing, listen, and discuss lyrics to songs, or write and record music.
 The music therapy program also signs out instruments for patients to use while in the hospital.
 Instruments currently include guitars and ukuleles.

-In addition, interns will attend all relevant child life and education departmental meetings and have the opportunity to attend other events relevant to their growth as a music therapist.
+Also, interns will attend all relevant child life and education departmental meetings and have the opportunity to participate in other events relevant to their growth as a music therapist.